-On Mar.
-19, 2014, Marubeni, a Japanese general trading company that provides services and products in a variety of industries, resolved its second FCPA enforcement action, pleading guilty to one count of conspiring to violate the FCPA's anti-bribery provisions and seven counts of violating the FCPA's anti-bribery provisions.
-The resulting plea agreement required Marubeni to admit wrongdoing, pay an \$88 million criminal fine, cooperate with the DOJ's ongoing investigation, and maintain and enhance its anti-corruption compliance program.
+On March 19, 2014, Marubeni, a Japanese general trading company that provides services and products in a variety of industries, resolved its second FCPA enforcement action, pleading guilty to one count of conspiring to violate the FCPA's anti-bribery provisions and seven counts of violating the FCPA's anti-bribery provisions (see WSLR, April 2014, page 34).
+The resulting plea agreement required Marubeni to admit wrongdoing, pay an \$88 million criminal fine, cooperate with the DOJ's ongoing investigation, and maintain and enhance its anticorruption compliance program.
 In reaching this settlement, the DOJ considered Marubeni's lack of cooperation, the deficiency of its compliance program at the time of the offense, its failure to self-report and its failure to take remedial actions.
-The Department doubtlessly also considered Marubeni's January 2012 enforcement action, for which it paid \$54.6 million in criminal penalties in connection with a bribery scheme in Nigeria.
+The DOJ doubtless also considered Marubeni's January 2012 enforcement action, for which it paid \$54.6 million in criminal penalties in connection with a bribery scheme in Nigeria.